justinjradi/mcgill-classroom-scout/README.md

 ### How It Works

 - The program builds a database from course registration data downloaded from Minerva, McGill University's website for managing course registration and other administrative data.
 - Room schedules and availabilities provided by the program only correspond to vacancies in the course registration schedule.
-Therefore, it does not account for:
+Therefore, it does not account for things such as:
   - Building hours
   - Access restrictions (some rooms such as labs may only be open to certain students)
   - Other activities scheduled outside of Minerva (e.g., meetings, events, and some exams)
-- There are also some bugs...However, I've found that in this state it's accurate enough to fulfill its purpose.
+- To work properly, its database must also be complete and up-to-date.

 ### Getting Started